klandon/rbac-demo/README.md

 ### Explaining the files

-First lets make a note that RBAC is inclusive and not exclusive.
+First make a note that RBAC is inclusive and not exclusive.
 In English means you can not say all but this, you can only say just this..

 Role YAML
 ```